 Call for Papers

-The deadline to submit proposals is July 31, 2023
+The deadline to submit proposals is May 7, 2026

-We invite proposals related to these suggested topics and other possible ones that are in line with the spirit of the congress.
+We invite proposals related to these suggested topics and other possible ones that are in line with the spirit of the Congress.

-Africa and LAC Relations
+Africa and LAC Past Bonds and Intertwined Futures

 Africa and LAC Comparative Studies